wardolphin/wardolphin.github.io/_posts/2020-01-24-Forecasting-risks-inside-an-organisation.md

 You won’t know what a *good* Brier score is for each scenario, this will become more evident as time goes on.
-This happens after a number of Brier scores have been gathered and you can determine approximately what range should be expected for the scenario in question.
+This happens after several Brier scores have been gathered and you can determine approximately what range should be expected for the scenario in question.